kasparvonbeelen/CTH2019/README.txt

-Material for Coding the Humanities 2019 will be posted here.
+Materials for Coding the Humanities 2019.